bartvanhoey/FunctionalCSharp/README.md

 ### More Concise Functions with Expression-Bodied Members

-In FP you write lots of simple functions, many of them one-liners, and then compose them into more complex workflows.
+In FP, you write lots of simple functions, many of them one-liners, and then compose them into more complex workflows.

 ```csharp